United States Air Force Academy

 Research

 My research interests lie at the intersection of machine learning, aerospace systems, cyber operations, and computer science education.
-I am particularly interested in how we can use data and AI techniques to support operational decision making, and how we can design learning experiences that produce adaptive, resilient technical leaders.
+I am particularly interested in how data and AI techniques can support operational decision making, and how we can design learning experiences that produce adaptive, resilient technical leaders.

 AI & Machine Learning Aerospace Data Cyber Operations CS Education Human–Machine Teaming